hapifhir/org.hl7.fhir.validator-wrapper/README.md

 ## Building this Project

+You can find detailed instructions on setting up this project in your IDE [here](https://hl7.github.io/docs/validator-wrapper/getting-started).

 This project uses the [gradle build tool][Link-GradleWebpage] to build, and includes pre-built gradlew wrappers for common build tasks.

 ### To build: